-Washington, DC will host large crowds for the 2017 Inauguration and getting around the region throughout the three-day weekend will be challenging.
-Security and transportation plans for the 2017 Inauguration were developed by a partnership of local, state and federal law enforcement and public safety agencies.
-Parking is limited in the city, so the best way to get to the inaugural events is by public transportation.
+The district will host large crowds for Inauguration Day 2017 and getting around the region throughout the three-day weekend will be challenging.
+Security and transportation plans for the 2017 inauguration weekend were developed through a partnership of local, state, and federal law enforcement and public-safety agencies.
+Parking in the city is limited, so public transportation offers the best way to get to inaugural events.

-Viewing the Inaugural ceremonies from the National Mall does not require tickets.
-However, bags will be checked.
-The non-ticketed area of the National Mall begins at 4th St. NW, and extends past the Washington Monument to 17th St. NW.
-For more information about the area, see a guide to 10 Things to Know About the National Mall.
+Viewing the inaugural ceremonies from the National Mall does not require tickets.
+However, backpacks, bags, and purses will be checked.
+The non-ticketed area of the National Mall begins at 4th Street NW and extends past the Washington Monument to 17th Street NW.

 Maps of Viewing Areas and Security Access Points

-- On January 21, Metrorail will be open 5 a.m. until midnight and will be running extra trains to accommodate the expected crowds.
+- On January 21, Metrorail will be open from 5 a.m. until midnight and will run extra trains to accommodate the expected crowds.

-- Peak fares will be in effect.
+- Peak fares will be in effect on Inauguration Day until 9 p.m.
 Normal parking rates will apply.

-- Metro will offer online orders for its commemorative Inaugural SmarTrip cards which come pre-loaded with a One-Day Pass that provides unlimited travel on Metrorail on January 20th.
+- Metro will offer online orders for its commemorative inaugural SmarTrip cards, which come pre-loaded with a one-day pass that provides unlimited travel on Metrorail on January 20.
 The cards will be available to purchase at most CVS stores around the region.

-- Viewing the Inauguration ceremonies from the U.S. Capitol grounds requires a ticket.
-Recommended Metro exits for individuals with tickets include Capitol South, Eastern Market, Union Station, NoMa-Gallaudet U (New York Ave.), Judiciary Square, Gallery Place-Chinatown, Federal Center SW or L’Enfant Plaza.
+- Viewing the Inauguration Day ceremonies from the U.S. Capitol grounds requires a ticket.
+Recommended Metro exits for individuals with tickets include Capitol South, Eastern Market, Union Station, NoMa-Gallaudet U (New York Avenue), Judiciary Square, Gallery Place-Chinatown, Federal Center SW, and L’Enfant Plaza.

-Metrobus will operate on a weekday rush hour service in the morning, followed by an early rush hour in the afternoon.
+Metrobus will operate on a weekday rush-hour service in the morning, followed by an early rush hour in the afternoon.
 With the anticipated street closures around the National Mall and Pennsylvania Avenue for the parade, all Metrobuses will be prepared for detours.
-Bus customers are encouraged to plan significant extra time to travel through these areas.
-No vehicular traffic, including buses, is expected to be able to pass close to the U.S. Capitol, nor will vehicles be able to cross Pennsylvania Avenue.
+Bus customers should plan significant extra time to travel through those areas.
+No vehicles, including buses, will be allowed to pass close to the U.S. Capitol, nor will they be able to cross Pennsylvania Avenue.

 Commuter Rail Service

-Virginia Railway Express commuter train service has announced that they will not be operating on Inauguration Day.
+Virginia Railway Express commuter train service will not be operating on Inauguration Day.

 Walking to the Inaugural Events